Anchormen/sql4es/README.md

 Some SQL statements or Elasticsearch features that are ***not (yet) supported***:

-- UPDATE is not supported
+- UPDATE is not supported, although it is possible to update documents by inserting values for an existing _id
+- Not possible to INSERT nestested objects
 - Not possible to specify offsets (OFFSET offset or LIMIT offset, number)
 - Fields with type 'nested' are not supported because this type requires different methods to query and retrieve data.
 - Parent child relationships are not supported.
 It is currently not possible to index or retrieve fields of this type.